TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ![Terminology](terminology.svg)

+**Add "instance views" as a concept**

 ## Benefits

-The major benefit is enabling the use of multiple model instance formats from one "source", e.g.:
+The major benefit is enabling the use of multiple model instance formats and views from one "source", e.g.:

 - XML Schema
 - JSON/JSON-LD